Don't worry—your e-mail address is totally secure. I promise to use it only to send you The Peaceful Runner News!

 Before you buy your next pair of wet-weather running shoes, consider the conditions that you are most likely to be running.
 Extremely wet weather and slippery conditions will require waterproof running shoes to keep you dry and safe.
 For less severe wet conditions, a cheaper, more breathable, water-resistance shoe would probably be sufficient.

 If you don't want to purchase a new pair but you will be running in wet weather, try this cheaper alternative to feel more comfortable in wet running conditions.
-Pick up a can of waterproofing spray and treat your regular shoes to make them water-resistant.
-Of course, they won't keep your feet as dry as a pair manufactured as water resistant, but they will keep your feet dryer than a regular pair.
+Pick up a can of waterproofing spray and give your regular shoes a treatment to make them water-resistant.
+Of course, they won't keep your feet as dry as a pair manufactured as water resistant, but they will keep your feet dryer than before.

 If you run regularly, you will no doubt encounter wet weather and regular running shoes will get quite wet and soggy.
 How do you safely and quickly dry your shoes in time for your next run?

 Running shoes should not be exposed to direct heat.
 You can, however, place them in a warm area with a heat source nearby.
-Remove the insoles if possible and stuff the shoes with newspaper to help remove the excess water.
+Remove the insoles if possible and stuff the shoes with newspaper to help remove the excess water more quickly.
 Your shoes should be dry in about 12 hours.
 Whenever possible, I like to hang mine outdoors and let the wind dry them.